seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-middleware.md

 ---

-title: "Laravel Middlewares"
+title: "Laravel middleware"
 layout: post
 tags: [PHP, Laravel]

 ---

-So, what really means *middleware?* HTTP middlewares provide a convenient mechanism for filtering HTTP requests, that are sent into the application.
+So, what really means *middleware?* HTTP middleware provide a convenient mechanism for filtering HTTP requests, that are sent into the application.
 They work like the layers of the onion.
 When the request comes into the application it has to go through all the layers of this onion to get to the core.
 Each layer can examine the request and pass it to the next layer or reject it.

-HTTP middlewares are configured in the `Http\Kernel` class:
+HTTP middleware are configured in the `Http\Kernel` class:

 {% highlight php %}
 <?php